French intensive gardening: Companion planting

 French intensive gardening relies on companion planting to create the high volumes it is known for.
 Optimal spacing is achieved when the mature plants have their leaves barely brushing each other, creating a micro-canopy protecting the soil and keeping unwanted weeds at bay.
 Companion planting in French intensive gardening maximizes the amount of space in the bed used for planting, leaving little if any unused space and has three different forms, intercropping, trap-cropping, and companion planting.
 Each of the three forms involve growing two or more plants in close proximity so that they improve the growth of each other.
 Intercropping is most effective when it involves planting two plants of opposite needs or characteristics together; slow growing plants with faster ones, shorter rooted plant with longer rooted ones, taller plants with shorter ones.
 Trap-cropping involves planting flowering plants near growing produce to attract pollinating insects, and the third form, also known as companion planting, involves planting two or more crops together in order to improve flavors.
 Companion planting for flavor has limited scientific backing, unlike intercropping and trap-cropping.

 Modern applications

-Adaption for urban gardens and home gardeners
+Adaptation for urban gardens and home gardeners

 As a result of its signature small plots and minimal water usage, French intensive gardening is easily transitioned into successful method for dedicated urban and home gardeners.
 The lack of space afforded to individuals in cities or with small properties who wish to participate in gardening can adapt the French intensive method to their individual needs and produce similar harvests to gardeners with more space.